-When a parent has children not before the court, there should be a presumptive adjustment of support granted which is not a deviation.
+When a parent has children not before the court (CNBC), there should be a presumptive adjustment of support - not a deviation.
 The adjustment should be calculated using the Whole Family Formula.
-The court may not grant the adjustment if doing so would leave "insufficient funds" in the household of the custodial parent.
+The court may not grant the adjustment if doing so would leave "insufficient funds" in the household of the custodial parent; if the custodial parent's household is at or below 125% of the federal poverty level guideline for that household's size; or if it is shown that the obligor parent has not actually paid the support owed for the children not before the court that do not reside with the obligor unless there is a reasonable justification.

-The Workgroup recommends that "children from other relationships" be referred to as "children not before the court."
-The children for whom support is being determined in a proceeding are the "children before the court."
+The Workgroup recommends that "children from other relationships" be referred to instead as "children not before the court."
+The Subcommittee felt that that this phrase more accurately describes the children who should be considered during the process of determining the support obligation for "the children before the court."

-The Workgroup recommends that there be a presumptive adjustment of support when the noncustodial parent (obligor) has an obligation to support children not before the court.
-This adjustment should be calculated using the Whole Family Formula, but should not be used if the court determines that such adjustment would leave "insufficient funds" in the custodial parent's household.
-The Workgroup has proposed statutory language defining which children should be included in the term "children not before the court" and therefore should be included in the Whole Family Formula calculations.49
+The Workgroup recommends that, instead of a deviation, there should be a presumptive adjustment of support when the noncustodial parent (obligor) has an obligation to support children not before the court.

+The Workgroup recommends that this adjustment should be calculated using the Whole Family Formula.

+The Workgroup has proposed statutory language defining which children should be included in the term "children not before the court" and therefore should be included in the Whole Family Formula calculations.